Which expats can benefit from a special tax regime ? (1983)

 • foreign researchers who work in Belgium as scientists in a recognized scientific research centre or laboratory.

-The expatriate must obligatorily have been directly recruited abroad by a Belgian company or temporarily assigned from abroad to a Belgian entity that is part of an international group.
-A company is considered to be ‘international’ when it has an entity in at least one country other than Belgium or at least 50% of the shares of the Belgian entity are held by a foreign shareholder.
+The expatriate had to be directly recruited abroad by a Belgian company or temporarily assigned from abroad to a Belgian entity that is part of an international group.
+A company was considered to be ‘international’ when it has an entity in at least one country other than Belgium or at least 50% of the shares of the Belgian entity are held by a foreign shareholder.

-The employment in Belgium should also be temporary, which has nothing to do with the duration of the Belgian employment (which can even be an indefinite term contract), but is demonstrated by the fact that the expat must maintain his centre of personal and economic interests outside Belgium, and therefore qualify as a non-resident taxpayer.
-If this condition is no longer met, the tax office can at any point in time decide to revoke your expat status.
+The employment in Belgium also had to be temporary, which had nothing to do with the duration of the Belgian employment (which could even be an indefinite term contract), but was demonstrated by the fact that the expat had to maintain their centre of personal and economic interests outside Belgium, and therefore qualify as a non-resident taxpayer.
+If this condition was no longer met, the tax office could at any point in time decide to revoke your expat status.

 Share